Pitithat-pu/cfdnakit/README.md

 ## Introduction

 This package provides mostly basic functions to analysis cell-free DNA (cfDNA) with next-generation sequencing.
-This first version will focus on analyzing shallow whole-genome sequence including fragment length analysis, genome-wide fragmentation, and copy-number alteration estimated by short cell-free DNA fragments.
+This version will focus on analyzing shallow whole-genome sequence including fragment length analysis, genome-wide fragmentation, and copy-number alteration estimated by short cell-free DNA fragments.

 ## Features